 Demographic trends will influence autism in the coming decade.
 For example, the population identified as autistic will grow bigger, particularly in the adult range.
 Service providers refer to this coming change as a tsunami, described in “The Politics of Autism” book by John J. Pitney, Jr., as follows: “After a large ocean wave that is barely visible when it moves over deep water but packs great power when it hits land, the general population will be getting older just as the autism tsunami arrives.
 At age 21 the school bus stops coming and the students on their 22nd birthday no longer qualify for services and that wonderful school enriching experience just disappears.”

-Durand is transitioning its operations and funding mechanism to a Medicaid system, which will reflect an increase in revenue for the organization because of higher reimbursement rates, the increased complexity of clients, and higher tiers of care required for clients with complex needs.
+Durand transitioned its operations and funding mechanism to a Medicaid system, which reflects an increase in revenue for the organization because of higher reimbursement rates, the increased complexity of clients, and higher tiers of care required for clients with complex needs.
 Durand is the go-to agency for the most challenging individuals.

 Our advocacy work extends to many families each year, including planning for the future, making the transition from school to the adult services system, and promoting a greater understanding of residential options.